Skip to main content

 For men experiencing symptoms of low testosterone, often termed hypogonadism or andropause, Testosterone Replacement Therapy (TRT) is a well-established intervention.
 The protocol typically involves regular administration of testosterone, commonly as weekly intramuscular injections of Testosterone Cypionate (e.g. 200mg/ml).
 This method ensures consistent hormone levels, helping to restore energy, muscle mass, bone density, and libido.

-A comprehensive TRT protocol frequently incorporates additional agents to manage potential and preserve endogenous function.
+A comprehensive TRT protocol frequently incorporates additional agents to manage potential side effects and preserve endogenous function.
 For instance, Gonadorelin, administered via subcutaneous injections (e.g. 2x/week), can help maintain natural testosterone production and fertility by stimulating the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 Another common addition is Anastrozole, an oral tablet taken typically 2x/week, which acts as an aromatase inhibitor to prevent the conversion of excess testosterone into estrogen, thereby mitigating estrogen-related side effects such as gynecomastia or water retention.
 In some cases, Enclomiphene may be included to further support LH and FSH levels, particularly for men prioritizing fertility preservation while optimizing testosterone.